codedeviate/aicollection/Writerside/topics/Go-Tools-Subsystem.md

 ## Step 2: Create the `subsystem.go` File

-Create a `server.go` file in `lib` directory to handle the functionality of identifying subsystems.
+Create a `lib/server.go` file to handle the functionality of identifying subsystems.

 ```go
 package lib